alexbakr/Indiana-Campaign-Finance/README.md

 - A combined cleaned csv file for Contributions and Expenditures (to be delivered)
 - Folder for Michigan data

-### To Upload
-- Both csv combined files
-- Start of Michigan files

 ### Notes
 - In OpenRefine, you will need to change Xmx in info.plist to 4G in order to run the contribution-data.openrefine.tar.gz file